yutaf/blog-hugo/content/provisioning-with-itamae.md

 itamae is a *very simple* provisioning tool created by [cookpad](https://cookpad.com/en/categories/japanese-recipes) and formerly they called it as Lightchef.
 <!--more-->

-I have never used Chef and also other provisioning tools like Ansible.
+I have never used provisioning tools like Chef or Ansible at all.
-But I could learn it for 2,3 hours and began to provision.
+But I could learn itamae for 2,3 hours and began to provision.
 It is very easy to start provisioning with itamae.
 I like it.